postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 1. In Postman, select your Bitbucket workspace, repository, and branch, then select **Continue**.

-1. Postman shows a preview of the files to import to your workspace.
+1. Postman shows a preview of the files to import into your workspace.
 Select **Import** to confirm and complete the import.

 You will receive a confirmation once the import has completed.
 You can now view your newly imported files and generated collections in Postman.